dreamgrove/dreamgrove/content/balance/Compendium.md

 ### **Cancelling Pulsar**

 While not as easy to think about as cancelling WoE, cancelling pulsar at an appropriate time has the potential represent much more of a gain, as this has the benfit of lining up {{< spell 211545 "Fury of Elune" >}} for all future pulsar windows.
-This gain can be anywhere from 1-2% comapred to not cancelling pulsar, and only requires the pulsar aura to be cancelled exactly once during the opener.
+This gain can be anywhere from 1-2% compared to not cancelling pulsar, and only requires the pulsar aura to be cancelled exactly once during the opener.
 However, the number of stacks at which you cancel the aura depends completely on your haste, and will likely have to be determined on a per-boss basis due to different timings of bloodlust, your opener, and other potential factors.
 It should also be noted that this only works well if you are consistently doing the same thing throughout the fight, so if there is anything during combat that forces you to experience downtime, your {{< spell 211545 "Fury of Elune" >}} windows would desync with pulsar again and the cancellation was not useful.

 In essence, you should really only use this macro if it allows you to consistently sync {{< spell 211545 "Fury of Elune" >}} windows with pulsar throughout a raid fight.
 The point at which you should cancel the aura is as follows, assuming that you are opening up at the start of a fight with bloodlust active (otherwise, you will have to find timings for that specific boss that may or may not work)